-Below are the Company's key performance highlights from 2021 and their relationship to our executive pay, as well as the significant changes to the policies and practices that relate to executive compensation.
+Below are the Company's key performance highlights from 2022 and their relationship to our executive pay, as well as risk management features that relate to our executive compensation program.

-Our Performance in 2021
+Our Performance in 2022

-In 2021, a year marked by unrelenting business disruption caused by the COVID pandemic, Stantec remained operationally resilient.
-Despite the challenges presented by the pandemic, we delivered record earnings, executed on our growth strategy by adding over 3,500 people through six acquisitions, and reinforced our position as a global leader in sustainability.
+In 2022, a year inspired by reconnecting in person with our colleagues, clients, and communities, Stantec delivered record earnings, executed on our growth strategy, and reinforced our position as a global leader in sustainability.